lutzh/innovation-day-2015-02-20/README.md

 Explore solutions to common problems in different languages, etc.

 **Description**
-We want to start with trying to compare solutions for simple problems using Clojure and Scala.
+We want to start with trying to compare solutions for simple problems using Clojure, Scala and Go.
 The goal is to see if significant differences in effort and complexicity are incountered

 **Contact person(s)**
 - Joost